 I am an international development consultant who specializes in working with nonprofits, progressive organizations, funders, think tanks, coalitions, and consulting groups.
 I work with my clients to launch and manage advocacy campaigns, envision and execute communications projects, and spearhead and cultivate new partnerships and organizational relationships.

-With nearly fifteen years of management experience, I am experienced in strategic planning; project and team management; communications, messaging, research, and content development; event design and execution; and program and special project execution.
+With fifteen years of postgraduate management experience, I am experienced in strategic planning; project and team management; communications, messaging, research, and content development; event design and execution; and program and special project execution.
 My areas of expertise include gender; reproductive, maternal, newborn, child, and adolescent health (RMNCAH); and water, sanitation, and hygiene (WASH), among others.
 I have previously worked with Sesame Workshop’s Global Health Initiative, United Nations Foundation, World Health Partners, WASH Advocates; Mount Sinai and NYU Medical Centers; and held field placements with NGOs in India and Argentina.

 Based in Durham, NC, I collaborate with groups across the U.S. and around the world.
 A frequent traveler to the developing world, I am keenly aware of the issues and impacts that sustainable projects and advocacy can make.
 I have deep experience with WASH and RMNCAH integration, am familiar with the policy landscape, and adept at engaging non-traditional partners to take action.